robocod777/hello-world/README.md

 Hello world!

 Hi.
-This is my first git directory.
+This is my first git repository.